gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Experiment

 \subsubsection{Experimental Setup}

-For the feasibility study, especially estimating the feasibility of the paradigm of serving and ensemble multiple IE models in the framework of gBuilder, we conduct experiments on various NLP tasks and benchmark datasets for evaluating the effectiveness of IE models and the performance of the whole KGC pipeline in gBuilder.
+To examine the feasibility of serving and ensembling multiple IE models within the gBuilder framework, we conduct experiments on various NLP tasks and benchmark datasets.
+These experiments evaluate the effectiveness of individual IE models as well as the overall performance of the KGC pipeline in gBuilder.

-\Paragraph{Evaluation Criteria.} We use Precision (P), Recall (R), and F1 score (F) to evaluate the performance of overall triple extraction; the formulas of evaluation criteria are:
+\Paragraph{Evaluation Criteria.} We use Precision (P), Recall (R), and F1 score (F) to evaluate the performance of overall triple extraction.

-where $T_p$ denotes the number of correctly extracted triples, $T_p + F_p$ denotes the total count of the predicted triples, and $T_p + F_n$ denotes the total count of gold triples that are expected to be extracted.
 In KGC scenario, a triple is regarded as ``correct'' only if its entities, relation, and attribute are all exactly matched to gold standard \cite{wei2020CasRel}.